fperf/fperf/README.md

 [![Build Status](https://travis-ci.org/shafreeck/fperf.svg?branch=master)](https://travis-ci.org/shafreeck/fperf)
 [![Go Report Card](https://goreportcard.com/badge/github.com/shafreeck/fperf)](https://goreportcard.com/report/github.com/shafreeck/fperf)

-fperf is a powerful and flexible framework which allows you to develop your own benchmark tools has never been easier.
+fperf is a powerful and flexible framework which allows you to develop your own benchmark tools never been easier.
 **You create the client and send requests, fperf do the concurrency and statistics, then give you a report about qps and latency.**
 Any one can create powerful performance benchmark tools by fperf with only some knowledge about how to send a request.